 SpaceX - formally Space Exploration Technologies Corp. - is expected to list publicly on Nasdaq under the ticker SPCX.

-You can also find more information about Pre-listing orders and the details of the IPO in-app here.
+You can also find more information about pre-listing orders and the details of the IPO in-app here.

 Account & Eligibility